qtrinh/qpipeline/NCBI_ClinVar.md

 cd ${QPIPELINE_HOME}/external_databases/ncbi/clinvar
 ```

-Download ClinVar VCF database ( check ftp://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37 for latest version ).
-As of April 10, 2018, 'clinvar_20180401.vcf.gz' is the latest version.
-Previous versions of ClinVar are in 'archive' directory under ftp://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37.
+Download and index ClinVar VCF database
 ```
-# Set FILE_URL variable for the ClinVar VCF file to be downloaded ( we will be using this variable a few times )
+# Set FILE_URL variable to point to the ClinVar VCF database file to be downloaded ( we will be using this variable a few times )
-FILE_URL="ftp://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/clinvar_20180401.vcf.gz"
+FILE_URL="FILE_URL="ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/clinvar.vcf.gz""

-# use wget to download the ClinVar VCF file
+# use wget to download the ClinVar VCF database file
 wget $FILE_URL --no-passive-ftp

 # use basename to get just the file name from FILE_URL so we can modify it